-The Sony Open starts tomorrow at Waialae Country Club in Honolulu.
-It’s the second tournament of the 2017 calendar year, and the second leg of the PGA Tour’s Hawaiian swing.
+The Sony Open starts on Thursday at Waialae Country Club in Honolulu.
+It’s the second tournament of the 2018 calendar year, and the second leg of the PGA Tour’s Hawaiian swing.

 The event has been part of the Tour’s schedule for over 50 years now – with the first tournament played in 1965.

-Here are 10 historical things to know about the Sony Open.
+Here’s 10 other historical nuggets to know about the Sony Open.

 There have been five multiple winners of the tournament, all two-time champions: Hubert Green, Corey Pavin, Lanny Wadkins, Ernie Els, and Jimmy Walker.
 All have won major championships.